What is the Exchange Packet?

 UK members of the RPG may join the Packet as Circulation Members simply by sending a request to the Packet Secretary and declaring their own areas of interest (see above list).
 If you become a circulation member the Packet Secretary will then assign you to one or more circulation lists, according to your declared area(s) of interest.
 A circulation list will typically contain between 8 and 15 circulation members.

 On receiving a Packet, you can browse it to see if you wish to make any purchases from that Packet.
 To ensure that packets don’t get ‘stuck’, you should move the packet on to the next member within 2 days (48 hours) of receiving it.
-There is no obligation to buy, but whether or not you buy anything you are still responsible for the cost of forwarding the Packet to the next circulation member on the list, and for the payment of a 20p Insurance Fee.
+There is no obligation to buy anything from any particular Packet.
+Whether or not you purchase anything from the Packet, you are still responsible for the cost of forwarding the Packet to the next circulation member on the list.

 If you make any purchases, you firstly sign your name in the gap you have removed the item from, then you add the cost of your purchases from each booklet on the booklet’s cover, and you then annotate the Master List for the Packet accordingly.